dfinity/motoko/design/ActorClassConfiguration.md

 “reserve none, grow on demand if possible)”

-While this is sufficient for basic programmatic installation of canisters, it fails to expose some the additional configuration arguments of canister installation, choosing sensible defaults instead.
+While this is sufficient for basic programmatic installation of canisters, it fails to expose some of the additional configuration arguments of canister installation, choosing sensible defaults instead.